HimanshuRattan/Stylometry/README.md

 # Stylometry
-Distinguishing authors by the style of their writing
+Distinguishing authors their style of writing

 In the dataset, 51 papers have been written by Hamilton, 14 by Madison and 4 by Joy.
 3 of the papers were co written by Madison and Hamilton and their are 12 disputed papers.